Knorr physical retargeting: iBeacon soup truck

 A “pay with a tweet” activation is a pop-up retail format where the transaction is a public social post rather than money, converting product sampling into earned reach and searchable social proof.

-In global FMCG marketing, this kind of social-to-sample loop works when the “payment” is fast, public, and directly tied to a tangible reward.
+In global FMCG marketing, this kind of social-to-sample loop, where a public post unlocks a take-away sample, works when the “payment” is fast, public, and directly tied to a tangible reward.

 Why it lands: the tweet is both receipt and recommendation